|Approved by||Vice-Chancellor's Advisory Group, 17 April 2013|

 i. co-ordinating external communications with the media for Student Critical Incidents on all campuses.

 ii. supporting OUSA as requested and required to deal with media communications and requests.

-(e) The Student Critical Incident Response Team, which may meet or otherwise liaise at the request of the Director, Student Services, is responsible for assisting the Director and other relevant parties in the planning and carrying out of tasks relating to a Student Critical Incident.
+(f) The Student Critical Incident Response Team, which may meet or otherwise liaise at the request of the Director, Student and Academic Services, is responsible for assisting the Director and other relevant parties in the planning and carrying out of tasks relating to a Student Critical Incident.

-• the Director, Student Services (in the Chair)
+- the Director, Student and Academic Services (in the Chair)

-(g) As required for a given Student Critical Incident, Lead Staff Member(s) shall be selected from relevant staff (e.g. Heads of Departments, Pro-Vice-Chancellors or nominees, Heads of Colleges, the Chaplain and OUSA representatives as appropriate) by the Director, Student Services, following appropriate consultation and taking into account:
+(h) As required for a given Student Critical Incident, Lead Staff Member(s) shall be selected from relevant staff (e.g. Heads of Departments, Pro-Vice-Chancellors or nominees, Heads of Colleges, the Chaplain and OUSA representatives as appropriate) by the Director, Student and Academic Services, following appropriate consultation and taking into account:

 i. the nature of the Student Critical Incident (senior management representation may be appropriate for very significant and/or wide-reaching incidents),